 Buster is still puzzled as to all these changes, so Harvey tells him that he doesn't exist anymore, since he was never born to alter the timeline.
 Buster, having caught on now, asks to see what Babs is like if he were never born.
 Harvey tells him Babs is in the viewing library, so he goes there.
 Inside, Babs is watching Looney Tunes cartoons, but not finding them funny.
 She is sad, because she doesn't have a best friend, specifically a co-star who cares about her.
 Buster meets Babs for the first time (in this alternate timeline, at least), and their catchphrase, "No relation!" suddenly makes sense.
 Buster finally thinks that someone remembers him in this timeline, only for Babs to tell him that Plucky is the star of Tiny Toons, not him.
 She thinks he is a stalker, and runs away.
 Buster decides to take back his wish, as he wants to be on Tiny Toons after all.
 Harvey grants his wish, but tells him he'll have to wait a few minutes for it to work, because of the commercial break.

 In the third act, Buster's wish is granted and everything is back to normal.
 Buster eagerly greets everyone and everything he meets, until Babs stops him and takes him back to ACME Looniversity, where the Tiny Toons prime-time holiday spectacular is a disaster thanks to Monty's new sketches, including one where Elmyra is dressed like Leona Helmsley.
 Everyone, including Fran and Edward, agree that Montana Max is a terrible director and they want Buster back.
 They cheer when Buster returns, and Fran fires Monty and re-hires Buster.
 Even after all the trouble Monty put him through, Buster decides to put him in the special after all, as the star.
 Buster is ready to perform the closing number, when Babs interrupts to ask him why he was whispering to Cher.
 Cher tells Babs that Buster wanted to know what to get her for Christmas, and to prove it, Buster gives Babs a kiss that causes her to melt into a puddle.The toons perform the closing number and it is a success, but Monty is now the star on top of the Christmas tree.
 He doesn't want to be the star anymore, as he is unable to escape form Elmyra.
 Babs tells Buster that if he ever feels like a loser again, he should remember that, "No Toon is a Failure Who Has Friends."
-Harvey then reveals himself as Bugs Bunny, and leaves the studio.
+Harvey then reveals himself as Bugs Bunny in disguise, having taught Buster a lesson, and leaves the studio.

 This episode provides examples of: